sayan1729/sayan1729.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a 3rd year undergraduate majoring in maths at [Jadavpur University](https://jadavpuruniversity.in/).
+3rd year undergraduate majoring in maths at [Jadavpur University](https://jadavpuruniversity.in/).

 I am primarily interested in number theory - both algebraic and analytic.
 In particular, I am interested in automorphic forms, subconvexity of $L$-functions, equidistribution, sieve theory, the inverse Galois problem, Iwasawa theory, and harmonic analysis on number fields i.e. Iwasawa-Tate theory.